 Students receiving graduate assistance must adhere to the regulations governing recipients of University assistance.

-- Current PhD students will receive Ryan Fellowship funding in addition to their current funding for three years or until they graduate (whichever comes first).
+- Current PhD students will receive Ryan Fellowship funding in addition to their current funding for up to three years.
+Students are eligible for Ryan Fellowship funding through their fifth year of enrollment in the PhD program (or until they graduate, whichever comes first).

 Since programs may have earlier application deadlines and additional requirements and eligibility criteria, students should speak with their program’s DGS for additional information.
 Applicants must be nominated by their program of study.
-Programs must notify TGS of the names of their nominees as early as possible, but no later than Wednesday, May 10, 2017.
+Programs must notify The Graduate School of the names of their nominees as early as possible, but no later than Tuesday, April 21.

-Dissertation proposals, dissertation chapters, and qualifying exams are not acceptable samples.
-There are no maximum or minimum length requirements for research samples.
+- Sample(s) of previous research or a published paper: Dissertation proposals, dissertation chapters, and qualifying exams are not acceptable samples.
+There are no maximum or minimum length requirements for each research sample, but a maximum of two samples will be accepted.
 Excerpts are also acceptable.

-From the faculty advisor, not to exceed two, single-spaced pages.
+- Letter of recommendation: One letter of recommendation from a faculty advisor, not to exceed two, single-spaced pages.
 When submitting the application via the online application tool, applicants will invite a faculty member to submit a letter of recommendation.
 (Note: The faculty member must be invited using their northwestern.edu email address.)
 Applicants should notify the intended letter-writer well in advance of entering their name in the online application tool.
-Applicants can check the status of the recommendation letter or change the recommender via the online application tool.

 Email firstname.lastname@example.org for more information.